msluszniak/react-native-executorch/docs/docs/benchmarks/inference-time.md

 ### Encoding

-Average time for encoding audio of given length over 10 runs.
+test Average time for encoding audio of given length over 10 runs.
 For `Whisper` model we only list 30 sec audio chunks since `Whisper` does not accept other lengths (for shorter audio the audio needs to be padded to 30sec with silence).

 | Model                | iPhone 16 Pro (XNNPACK) [ms] | iPhone 14 Pro (XNNPACK) [ms] | iPhone SE 3 (XNNPACK) [ms] | Samsung Galaxy S24 (XNNPACK) [ms] | OnePlus 12 (XNNPACK) [ms] |
 | -------------------- | :--------------------------: | :--------------------------: | :------------------------: | :-------------------------------: | :-----------------------: |